 Alpha Synuclein: Introduction

 Parkinson’s disease (PD) is the second most common neurodegenerative disorder in the world affecting 1-2 percent of the population over the age of sixty-five (Goedert, 2001).
-There are two types of PD: 1) sporadic and 2) inherited (Winner et al., 2011).
+There are two types of PD: 1) sporadic and 2) familial (Winner et al., 2011).
 A sporadic or idiopathic disease occurs without genetic cause or family history and makes up the majority of Parkinson’s diagnoses.
-The inherited cases of PD show characteristic point mutations, duplications and triplications of the SCNA gene, which are passed down through generations (Dehay et al., 2015).
+The familial cases of PD show characteristic point mutations, duplications and triplications of the SCNA gene, which are passed down through generations (Dehay et al., 2015).
 The three defining characteristics of PD are: 1) muscle rigidity, 2) bradykinesia (slowness of movement), and 3) a resting tremor.
-Additional symptoms include postural instability, cognitive impairment, and festinated gait (Goedert, 2001).
+Additional symptoms include postural instability, cognitive impairment, and festinating gait (Goedert, 2001).

-On a neurological level, PD patients exhibit eosinophilic cytoplasmic inclusions called Lewy Bodies (LB) and Lewy Neurites (LN) (Goedert, 2001).
+On a neurological level, PD patients exhibit eosinophilic round cytoplasmic inclusions called Lewy Bodies (LB) and Lewy Neurites (LN) (Goedert, 2001).
 LBs and LNs are composed of ubiquitinated neurofilaments and associated proteins that have aggregated in response to cellular stress, genetic mutation, and erroneous phosphorylation (Pollanen et al., 1993).
-These hallmark features are formed from degenerating dopamine neurons primarily in the substantia nigra of the brain, and in lesser amounts in the hypothalamus and cerebral cortex (Baba, 1998).
+These hallmark features are formed from degenerating dopaminergic neurons primarily in the substantia nigra of the brain, and in lesser amounts in the hypothalamus and cerebral cortex (Baba, 1998).
 Dopamine is a neurotransmitter that controls movement and enables communication between brain cells, therefore, the loss of dopaminergic neurons results in impaired movement regulation (Hawthrone et al., 2016).

 In summary, PD is a complex disease with many underlying causes, however, understanding its pathogenic mechanism is key in finding potential treatments for those who endure neurological degeneration and suffering.